lzung/lzung.github.io/about.md

 ---
 layout: about
 title: About Me
-permalink: /about/
 ---

-Hello, I'm Lauren!
-I am a recent graduate of the University of British Columbia's Master of Data Science program.
+Hello, I'm Lauren! 👋🏼 I am a recent graduate of the University of British Columbia's Master of Data Science program.
 I am currently seeking new grad opportunities for Winter 2024.

 ## Past Experience